Giroud scores 2 as France beats Sweden 4-2 and relegates it

 Giroud, who has hardly played for Chelsea in the Premier League this season, should have scored when he headed Pavard’s cross from the right wide when unmarked in the 53rd.

-But he made no mistake six minutes later, meeting substitute Kylian Mbappé’s cross from the left with a diving header to move onto 44 international goals and close in on Thierry Henry’s national record of 51.

-Giroud almost set up Antoine Griezmann, directing a pass down with his chest which the Barcelona forward blazed over the crossbar in the 75th.
+But he made no mistake six minutes later, meeting substitute Kylian Mbappé’s cross from the left with a diving header.
+Then Giroud almost set up Antoine Griezmann, directing a pass down with his chest which the Barcelona forward blazed over the crossbar in the 75th.

 Substitute Robin Quaison gave the Swedes hopes of rescuing a draw when he bundled in left back Pierre Bengtsson’s cross with two minutes left in regulation time.